 Other infections, such as tuberculosis, dysentery, diphtheria, typhoid, measles and smallpox were endemic to urban life.

 Dr John Snow identified that managing the distribution of water around highly populated areas had an impact on the spread of these diseases.

-However, it was the lawyer, Edwin Chadwick who proposed the 1834 Poor Act which set a minimum standard of living for every member of society which would have the most drastic impact.
+However, it was lawyer Edwin Chadwick who proposed the 1834 Poor Act.
+This act set a minimum standard of living for every member of society, causing the most drastic impact.

-By the beginning of the 20th century, death rates had plummeted and sanitation was identified as the route cause of this improvement.
+By the beginning of the 20th century, death rates had plummeted; sanitation was the root cause of this improvement.

-Despite these findings being commonly accepted, there are still countries in which adequate, clean water isn't widely available and this is still having an impact on the health of their populations.
+Despite these findings, there are still countries in which adequate, clean water isn’t widely available and this is still having an impact on the health of their populations.